-By the Numbers: Consumer Price Index (CPI) in Canada
+By the Numbers: Inequality in Canada

 The Consumer Price Index, or CPI, is used to estimate the extent to which the purchasing power of money changes, or put another way it’s a measure of inflation or deflation over time.